 A Qualified Beneficiary may waive rights to COBRA coverage during the 60-day election period and can revoke the waiver at any time before the end of the 60-day period.
 Coverage will be retroactive to the qualifying event.

 The Qualified Beneficiary has 45 days from the date coverage is elected to pay all premiums.
 Individuals electing COBRA are considered Members and charged the Member rate.
 A divorced or widowed Spouse who has Dependent coverage would be considered the Member and charged the Member rate, with the child covered as a Dependent and charged the applicable Dependent rate.
 If only a Dependent child elects COBRA, then each child would be considered a Member and charged the Member rate.

 Once the COBRA enrollment form is received and the premium is paid, coverage will be reinstated retroactive to the date coverage was terminated.
 The Department will mail monthly billing statements to the Member's address on file on or about the 5th of each month.
 Bills for the current month are due by the 25th of the same month.
 Final notice bills (those with a balance from a previous month) are due by the 20th of the same month.
-Failure to pay the premium by the final due date will result in termination of coverage retroactive to the last date of the month in which premiums were paid.
+Failure to pay the premium by the final due date will result in termination of coverage effective the first day of the month following the due date of the final notice.

 It is the Member's responsibility to promptly notify the Department in writing of any address change or billing problem.

 The State does not contribute to the premium for COBRA coverage.
 Most COBRA Members must pay the applicable premium plus a 2% administrative fee for participation.
 COBRA Members who extend coverage for 29 months due to SSA's determination of disability must pay the applicable premium plus a 50% administrative fee for all months covered beyond the initial 18 months.